KlaraJansi/ActiveDirectoryLab/README.md

 <h1>Set it up! </h1>

 <h2>Description</h2>
 This is tutorial for set up the Active Directory Home Lab via Oracle Virtual Box.
-I used [Windows server 2019](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-20190 and [Windows10](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-10-enterprise)
 <br />